tayyabsayyad/opensourcetutorials.in/content/qgis/workshop/gettingStarted/index.md

 The QGIS GUI is divided into five components:

-  + **Menu Bar** : Standard Menu providing all QGIS features
+  + **Menu Bar**: Standard Menu providing all QGIS features
   + **Toolbars** : Tools for interacting with the map, `right click` on toolbars to on/off toolbar for specific function
-  + **Panels** : Special widgets that you can interact, see info, logs etc and perform complex tasks
+  + **Panels**: Special widgets that you can interact, see info, logs etc and perform complex tasks
-  + **Map View** : or Map canvas here maps are displayed, zoom in, zoom out and interact with map
+  + **Map View**: or Map canvas here maps are displayed, zoom in, zoom out and interact with the map
-  + **Status Bar** : General information about the map view, and actions processed, Map Coordinates, CRS etc is displayed
+  + **Status Bar**: General information about the map view, and actions processed, Map Coordinates, CRS etc is displayed

 ### Menu Bar
   + **Project** : Create, Save, Open projects, set Project properties, Print Layout and Making Report